The proceedings before the Claims Committee

 In total, 20,702 applications were filed.
 On average, these applications contained claims for two to four different originally aggrieved persons.
 Several claims were asserted for each of these originally aggrieved persons.
 This means that the Fund had to process and evaluate around 160,000 individual claims in the different categories.
 The greatest number of claims was asserted in the categories "liquidated businesses" and "occupational and educational losses", which had previously not been dealt with by any sufficient restitution measures.

 The compensation payments were calculated on the basis of the individually established losses and paid out pro rata in relation to the overall available amount.
-In total, 210 million US Dollar was available for these payments.
+In total, 210 million US dollars were available for these payments.
 Administrative expenses were covered by the interest on the Fund or by the Federal Republic.
-The Claims Committee has already decided on all of the 20,702 applications filed.

 Efficiency was of paramount importance when processing the applications.
 The Fund operated in keeping with several basic principles: treating equal things equally and unequal things unequally, applying relaxed standards of proof, maintaining the transparency of all working processes and, not least, providing the applicants with comprehensive information on their claims.

 The historical research carried out by the Fund provided a vital foundation for the legal processing of the cases.
 In order to ensure the equal treatment of the applicants during this process, the same extensive resources and archives were consulted for every case.
 The General Settlement Fund obtained around 70,000 different documents from throughout Austria in order to document and value the losses.
 The overwhelming majority, around 46,500, came from archives in Vienna, the others from other cooperating institutions.
 In 12,000 cases, information was obtained regarding insurance policies.